wp-statistics/wp-statistics/readme.txt

 To register, go to the Permalink page and update the permalink with press Save Changes.

 == Changelog ==
+= 12.6.4 =
+* Added: The Visitor IP configuration in the setting page for choosing method that get visitor's IP addressees.
+* Improved: Minor issues in datepicker.
+* Improved: Minor issues in search referrer.

 = 12.6.3 =
 * Fixed date picker issue in Top Visitors page.
 * Improved: Minor issues.